 Do you shoot digital or film?
-What kind of camera(s) do you use?
+What kind of camera(s) and film do you use?

 How do you get your film developed and online?

 I have my film developed at a local lab, where the negatives are scanned directly to a CD for me.
-The images are then ready to be posted on my blog.
 I also scan some negatives myself using my own Epson V700 scanner or an Imacon scanner (mostly for high-res images for clients or projects).

 Can I post your photos on my blog/tumblr/website?